Kroenke Sports & Entertainment: Sports teams

 KSE is the owner shareholder of soccer club Arsenal.
 In April 2007, Granada Ventures, a subsidiary of ITV plc, had sold its 9.9% stake in Arsenal Holdings plc to KSE.
 KSE went on to buy further shares in the club, taking the total stake to 12.19%.
 The club's board initially expressed skepticism that a bid would be in its best interests, By June 2008, the board had prepared to facilitate KSE take over the club, and on September 19, 2008, it was officially announced that Stan Kroenke had joined the Arsenal board of directors.
 KSE had a beneficial interest in, and controlled voting rights, over 18,594 shares, representing 29.9% of the issued shares.
 Thus, he was nearing the maximum 29.99% threshold, beyond which a compulsory offer for all remaining shares must be made.

 On April 10, 2011, it was reported that KSE was in advanced talks to complete the takeover of Arsenal.
 The next day, it was announced that KSE increased its shares in Arsenal to 62.89% by purchasing the stakes of Danny Fiszman and Lady Nina Bracewell-Smith, and agreed to make an offer for the rest of the club at £11,750 per share, valuing the club at £731M.
 In August 2018, KSE completed the purchase of Arsenal Holdings after buying the remaining shares held by Alisher Usmanov.
 This took KSE's shareholding above 90% which necessitated de-listing the club from stock exchanges and initiating compulsory purchase of all remaining shares in the club.
-Upon completion of the compulsory purchase KSE owned the Premier League and FA Womens Super League teams and associated real estate, including the Emirates Stadium.
+Upon completion of the compulsory purchase KSE owned the Premier League and FA Women's Super League teams and associated real estate, including the Emirates Stadium.